 525 East Genesee Street, Frankenmuth MI, 48734

-Ms. Jamie Schmidt – Alumnus of the Year
+Ms. Jamie Schmidt – Alumna of the Year

 Mr. Jim VanDevelde – Champion of Children

-Mrs. Judy Zehnder Keller – Alumnus of the Year
+Mrs. Judy Zehnder Keller – Alumna of the Year

 Mrs. Kathy Morin – Champion of Children